The congregation at our reopening service in January 2011

-We are an inclusive congregation – young and old; single, married or divorced; people of every race, language, sexual persuasion all can feel at home.
+Young and old; single, married or divorced; people of all ethnicities, languages, abilities, orientation and genders can feel at home.

 Resources used in worship

 Holy Communion is celebrated once a month during morning service and usually once a month during an evening service.
 For Communion services we use the Methodist Worship Book, or Iona liturgies or other published or non-published resources.